Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ![Double Reno Output](/images/post13/double_reno_output.png "Double Reno Output")

 This brings the question of whether Reno TCP flows are fair to each other.
-Looking at the sum of sending rate for both hosts and each flow percentage contribution, We can see both TCP sessions fluctuate around ~50%, and the average percentage for both flows is near 50%.
+Looking at the sum of sending rate for both hosts and percentage contribution of individual flows, We can see both TCP sessions fluctuate around ~50% and the average percentage for both flows is near 50%.

 {: .center}